danio86/My-Resume/README.md

   - The footer section includes links to the relevant social media sites.
 In this case it is just a "Linked In" link.
 The link will open to a new tab.
   - The footer is the same on all web pages.
+  - A printable version of my CV is also available in the footer.
   - The footer is valuable to the user as it encourages them to keep connected via social media.